webdevwithomar/random_quote_generator/readme.md

 ## What Does This Quote Generator Do ?

-This Quote generator randomly generates some famous Quotes.
+1. This Quote generator randomly generates some famous Quotes.
+2. The user can click a button to see the next quote.
+3. Changes Quotes automaticall after 3.5 Seconds.
+4. As the quote changes, the bakcground color also changes.

-## What Technologies Have Used to Make This Application ?
+## What Technologies Have Been Used to Make This Application ?

 HTML, CSS & JavaScript